 Additionally, I would like to say that I have even used her language learning and study methods to excel in my other classes.
 As a student who has been in many classrooms, Mme.
 Hawkey truly stands out amongst her peers.
 In closing, I can honestly say that Mme.
 Hawkey is by far the best professor I have ever had the pleasure of learning from.Heather

-In the first class, she brought to our attention the particular way the French “kiss the air,” as they speak, and pointed us to an online video illustrating this.
+However, the most effective element of the class is Mme.
+Hawkey herself.
+She has a unique way of communicating her lessons.
+In the first class, she brought to our attention the particular way the French “kiss the air,” as they speak, and showed us online videos illustrating this.

 Her presence in class is dynamic, energetic, and completely French.
 Her impeccable French flows from the moment the class starts until it ends.
-She constantly asks, en francais, “Vous avez compris?” to make certain our comprehension is where it needs to be, and that no one is falling behind.
-She emphasizes the need to “think in French,” and I really found that to be true: once I wrote and repeated the vocabulary words, along with the grammar-and-use exercises, and paid attention in class as well as to the language and culture readings, I really started to think in French.
-In the grocery store, it was hard to avoid using French words for vegetables when asking for a particular item, or commenting to another shopper.
+She constantly checks our learning to ensure that our comprehension is where it needs to be, and that no one is falling behind.
+She emphasizes the need to “think in French,” and I really found that to be true.
+By using her vocabulary method, completing the grammar exercises, and paying attention/participating in class, I really started to think in French.
+She always encourages us to interpret our daily lives through “French-colored glasses” …in the grocery store, for example.
+So, now I always repeat the French words for food to myself while shopping.

-It’s obvious that she loves France and the French, she loves teaching, and she loves sharing this culture.
-She infects her students, at least this one, with this enthusiasm for “getting into the skin” of people from a another culture.
-I feel (unexpectedly) more grounded in French culture and language than I thought I would.Betty Joyce Nash
+It’s obvious that she loves France and the French language; she also loves teaching and sharing this culture.
+She “positively infects” her students with this enthusiasm for “getting into the skin” of people from another culture.
+I feel more grounded in French culture and language than I ever thought I would after taking her class.

 Our class came to the conclusion that KIMBER is an ER verb meaning “to TEACH ENTHUSIASTICALLY”!
 So we conjugated her like the active verb that she is!